 Please enjoy the pictures and unique story of our rescued puppies.

 Mickey and Minnie Mouse, these two little puppies, brother and sister, came from a puppy mill.
-They went to a large well known chain retail pet shop where it was discovered they had come infected with mange, a highly contagious skin condition caused by a parasite.
+They went to a large well known chain retail pet shop where it was discovered they had arrived infected with mange, a highly contagious skin condition caused by a parasite.
 The pet shop's veterinarian began skin treatments, baths, and shots which would take the course of several weeks to complete.
 After the treatments were completed the pet shop deemed they were much too OLD, (by pet shop standards), to return to the shop's window.
-Leaving these puppies in a crisis situation as to what was to become of them.
+Leaving the puppies in a crisis situation as to what to do with them them.
 Puppies who "Age out" in pet shops are usually put to sleep.

-The pet shop did not want them back and the alternative was unthinkable!
-Since these two rescued puppies were purebred, healthy, and could live out a normal life; theirs was an unusual and urgent situation.
-Through a mutual friend, who happens to know I'm a breeder and do rescue work, I was contacted by one of the shop's employees and asked to immediately take these puppies off their hands.
-I said yes, of course, and so these two precious little lost angels fell into my lap.
+The pet shop did not want them back and they could not stay at the vet.
+The alternative was unthinkable!
+Since these two rescued puppies were purebred, healthy, and could live out a normal life; their situation was unusual and urgent!
+Through a mutual friend, who happens to know I'm a breeder and do rescue work, I was contacted by one of the pet shop's employees and asked to immediately take the puppies off their hands.
+I said yes, of course, and so these two precious little lost angels fell into my lap a couple hours later.
 They have since been rehomed and are very much loved by their wonderful new owners.

 The following picture is Riley, who came to us as a nervous neurotic cavalier who paced back and forth and ran around in all kinds of circles; big circles and little circles.
 He is now living out the life of "O'Riley" at Leisure World in Camarillo; happy with his new owners who love him very much.
 His pacing and circling days are over with now!